-If the local value is invalid, the JSF adds an error message to the FacesContext instance, and the life cycle advances to the render response phase and display the same page again with the error message.
+If the local value is invalid, JSF adds an error message to the FacesContext instance, and the life cycle advances to the render response phase and displays the same page again with the error message.

 Phase 4: Update model values

-After the JSF checks that the data is valid, it walks over the component tree and set the corresponding server-side object properties to the components' local values.
-The JSF will update the bean properties corresponding to input component's value attribute.
+After the JSF checks that the data is valid, it walks over the component tree and sets the corresponding server-side object properties to the components' local values.
+JSF will update the bean properties corresponding to the input component's value attribute.

 Phase 5: Invoke application

-During this phase, the JSF handles any application-level events, such as submitting a form / linking to another page.
+During this phase, JSF handles any application-level events, such as submitting a form/linking to another page.

 Phase 6: Render response